Precarious Housing, Informality and Disasters

 Mobile Home Parks and Disaster Risk

 Research on affordable housing and disasters in the United States largely focuses on owned and rented housing, the nation’s two most common housing tenures.
 Researchers have largely overlooked mobile home parks, a third housing type that is home to 2.7 million households.
 This project seeks to understand how the unique characteristics of mobile home parks - their private ownership, stigmatization in popular culture and by local governance institutions, and unique tenure arrangement, in which residents own their individual homes but rent the land underneath - intersect with environmental, social, and regulatory factors to produce disaster risk.
-Our research team, which includes myself, Esther Sullivan (author of Manufactured Insecurity), Carrie Makarewicz, Shannon Van Zandt, and a fabulous group of graduate students, is studying the impacts of Hurricane Harvey on mobile home parks in the Houston metropolitan statistical area.
-This project is being funded by the National Science Foundation’s Humans, Disasters and the Built Environment Program.
+Our research team, which includes myself, Esther Sullivan (author of Manufactured Insecurity), Carrie Makarewicz, Shannon Van Zandt, and a fabulous group of graduate students, is studying the impacts of Hurricanes Harvey and Michael on mobile home parks in Texas and Florida, respectively.
+This project is being funded by the National Science Foundation’s Humans, Disasters and the Built Environment Program and has been supported in the past by the Natural Hazards Center and the Office of Research Services at the University of Colorado Denver.

 Cities, Informality and Uneven Geographies of Disaster Risk